tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ```

 The IoU for the hero about following behind is 0.8590097749649536, while previous score is 0.862560113630525

 The IoU for the hero about detection from far away is 0.2212737292960813, while previous score is 0.13380111678102963

 The final score is 0.408459338519, while 0.347734478092 previously.

 IoU for hero on detection from far away has been improved significantly.
-It is 65.37% improvement.
+It is 65.37% improvement just by collecting data for area that training performed poorly.

 ### Conclusion
 We barely passed the final score during quick evaluation.